erdemhalil/DIT355-Documentation/README.md

 #### Architectural Drivers
 - Scalability:
 Making use of the distributed architecture allows the system to be highly scalable.
-If one wants to increase the throughput of the system, adding new resources will be not only enough but also easy
+If one wants to increase the throughput of the system, adding new resources will be not only enough but also easy.
 - Maintainability:
 Having decoupling distributed components means that modularity is in place.
 What is more, independent "nodes" allow easier maintenance and modifiability.